munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 54: Aug 20, 2019
 1.Finished reading chapter three of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.

+### Day 55: Aug 21, 2019
+1.Started reading chapter four of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.